JaredTan/Woven/README.md

 Our group consists of five members: Greg Park, Evelyn Lee, Janet Lee, Jared Tan, Keith Wong.

 Jared's primary responsibilities will be:
-* Owning the overall structure and layout/navigation/functionality of the app
+* Owning the overall structure and layout/navigation/functionality of the app.
-* Timeline manager
+* Timeline manager.
-* Setting up user authentication via React Native
+* Setting up user authentication via Auth0.
-* Researching new technologies and libraries to incorporate into the project as appropriate
+* Researching new technologies and libraries to incorporate into the project as appropriate.
-* Finalizing the repo's README, complete with screenshots and code snippets
+* Finalizing the repo's README, complete with screenshots and code snippets.

 Greg's primary responsibilities will be:
-* Co-lead for live-chat functionality (front-end focus)
+* Co-lead for live-chat functionality (front-end focus).
-* Owning the functionality to incorporate images and sound into live-chat
+* Owning the functionality to incorporate images and sound into live-chat.
-* Creating the Settings / instructions page
+* Creating the Settings / Instructions page.

 Evelyn's primary responsibilities will be:
-* Co-lead for live-chat functionality (back-end focus)
+* Co-lead for live-chat functionality (back-end focus).
-* Co-creating the App Store page and marketing the app
+* Co-creating the App Store page and marketing the app.
-* Working with Jared to finalize the repo's README
+* Working with Jared to finalize the repo's README.

 Janet's primary responsibilities will be:
-* Co-lead for live plant functionality (front-end focus)
+* Co-lead for live plant functionality (front-end focus).
-* Owning the front-end design of the Virtual Plant
+* Owning the front-end design of the Virtual Plant.
-* Co-creating the App Store page and marketing the app
+* Co-creating the App Store page and marketing the app.

 Keith's primary responsibilities will be:
-* Co-lead for live plant functionality (back-end focus)
+* Co-lead for live plant functionality (back-end focus).
-* Owning the interactive features of the Virtual Plant and its integration into the backend
+* Owning the interactive features of the Virtual Plant and its integration into the backend.

 ## Technologies and Technical Challenges